 i’d rather keep wearing what i’ve been wearing lately (shorts, sneakers and a t-shirt) in order to reach my goals and look better on my favorite outfits.

-to everyone else: thanks for your opinion and i might try and find some yoga clothes — they seem perfect and cute for the situation.posted about 5 years ago
+to everyone else: thanks for your opinion and i might try and find some yoga clothes — they seem perfect and cute for the situation.posted over 5 years ago

 Yeah I’ve got the same problem!
 Have just started going to the gym again and I really hate the boring gym fashion.
 I don’t understand why sports stuff can’t look great. :-(

 Can anyone recommend a great sports fashion store in London?
-Hope I’ll find something nice there.posted almost 5 years ago
+Hope I’ll find something nice there.posted over 5 years ago

 LMFAOOO wedge sneakers …i find them hideous and I cannot wait to see someone in them at the gym.
-I will DIE hahahahahposted almost 5 years ago
+I will DIE hahahahahposted over 5 years ago

 Unless you are wearing something hideously ugly, or stand-out (velor track suit, wedge sneakers….80’s leotard layered with bright leggings)…no ones going to judge you, or comment on your outfit.